-The all-pairs method is the traditional brute-force technique in which the pair-wise accelerations between each body and the remaining are calculated.
-The body-to-body comparison requires a time complexity of $O(N^2)$ to complete and thus making it convenient for only a small number of bodies.
+The all-pairs method is the traditional brute-force technique in which the pair-wise accelerations among the bodies are calculated.
+The body-to-body comparison requires a time complexity of $O(N^2)$ to complete and thus making it convenient for only small number of bodies.
 It is relatively simple to implement in an imperative language using a double nested loop with inplace update.

-In pure Haskell, the absence of destructive update requires a different approach for implementation.
-For instance, the use of recursive function to achieve the same effect as a loop.
-Alternatively, a nested map function can also be employed to get the same behaviour.
+In pure Haskell, the absence of destructive update makes the implementation a bit different.
+Loops are implemented using recursive function calls.
+However, a nested mapping function can also be employed to get the same behaviour.